zhao0/ipapk-server/README.md

 ]
 ```
 # SSL certificate
-~~The project defaults to a self-signed certificate, and if you have a certificate issued by a regular CA, you can replace ~/.ipapk-server.
-The certificate under the directory.~~
 The project will serve on `http`.
 You should use an reverse-proxy server such as Nginx with ssl.